 Gratitude is such a simple but powerful tool, which can change your life forever.

 Incorporate more gratitude in your life to switch your focus to the positive and take control of your own emotions.
-Get started by creating a gratitude journal with these gratitude prompts for extra assistance!

 13. Learn to accept compliments